taichi-dev/taichi/docs/dev_install.rst

 End users should use the pip packages instead of building from source.
 To build with NVIDIA GPU support, CUDA 10.0+ is needed.
 This installation guide works for Ubuntu 16.04+ and OS X 10.14+.
 For precise build instructions on Windows, please check out `appveyor.yml <https://github.com/taichi-dev/taichi/blob/master/appveyor.yml>`_, which does basically the same thing as the following instructions.
-Please note that Windows could have multiple instances of msbuild.exe shipped with different products.
-Please make sure you add the path for msbuild.exe shipped with your MSVS and make it a higher priority (for instance than the one shipped with c#).
+We use MSBUILD.exe to build the generated project.
+Please note that Windows could have multiple instances of MSBUILD.exe shipped with different products.
+Please make sure you add the path for MSBUILD.exe within your MSVS directory and make it a higher priority (for instance than the one shipped with .NET).

 Note that on Linux/OS X, ``clang`` is the only supported compiler for compiling the Taichi compiler.
 On Windows only MSVC supported.